Our Awards

 TRAVEL ADVISORY:

-For the latest information on road conditions and closures, please visit the NZ Transport Agency website before travelling.
+For the latest information on road conditions, please visit the NZ Transport Agency website before travelling.

 The Team at Whale Watch Kaikoura.